top of page

 Many parents wonder:

-• Is my child too young for orthodontic treatment?
+• Is my child too young for braces?

-The truth is, there is no single “perfect” age for braces.
+The truth is, there is no single “perfect” age for braces because every child develops differently.

-While many children begin braces between ages 9 and 14, the right timing depends on your child’s individual dental development, bite issues, and orthodontic needs.
+While many children begin orthodontic care between ages 9 and 14, the right timing depends on your child’s teeth, jaw growth, bite alignment, and overall orthodontic needs.

-Some children benefit from treatment earlier, while others may need to wait until more permanent teeth erupt.
+Some children benefit from early treatment focused on guiding jaw growth, while others may wait until more permanent teeth erupt.

 What Is the Average Age for Braces for Kids?